 As much as I thought I was in control people close to me didn’t think so, my boss noticed something was really wrong with me and I was dating this DJ guy whom at some stage they got hold of him and ganged up on me and I was sent to Rehab, I listened but clearly was not ready to receive the help, I used soon after I left, even forgot the name of the rehab and the fact that I had been to rehab.
-My addiction to recovery phase was later
+My addiction to the recovery phase was later

 10 years later… from Addiction to Recovery

 Still using cocaine and drinking heavily, cocaine stopped working.
 I needed more and more, and it was never enough.
-I used more frequently and never got the high I needed.
+I used it more frequently and never got the high I needed.
 I tried to stop on my own but always failed.
 I worked hard in hiding to my family and friends that I had a drugging problem, people I worked with really didn’t know, some friends did my family could see but didn’t know how to approach me.
 Trying to hide that you are using is a challenge on its own cos it means you need to spend less time with loved ones or people that are not on drugs.
 So you always make excuses to be not available.

 I reached out to my sister ( It was the hardest phone call I had to make), I told my sister I think I have a drug problem and I need help, her and her husband offered to take me to rehab so I went around interviewing many rehabs looking for the best rehab in SA.